lukegniwecki/example-cryptocurrency-nexycoin/README.md

 ### Connecting the Nodes

-Before creating transactions, nodes have to be connected with each other.
-To connect a node, create a POST request in Postman in the Json format, for example, for Node 1 send `http://127.0.0.1:5001/connect_node` with addresses of other nodes on the network as included in *[nodes.json](https://github.com/lukegniwecki/example-cryptocurrency-nexycoin/blob/master/nodes.json)*:
+Before adding transactions and applying the consensus, the nodes have to be connected with each other.
+To connect a node, create a POST request in Postman in the JSON format, for example, for Node 1 send `http://127.0.0.1:5001/connect_node` with addresses of Nodes 2 and 3 as included in *[nodes.json](https://github.com/lukegniwecki/example-cryptocurrency-nexycoin/blob/master/nodes.json)*:

     "nodes": ["http://127.0.0.1:5002",